1899 Western University of Pennsylvania football team: Grove City

 On a rainy November 3, the Grove City College eleven came to Recreation Park and took on the WUP.
 The field was covered in mud and some two-inch deep puddles of water.
-Grove City kicked off and on the first play from scrimmage Robinson scampered 75 yards for a touchdown.
+Grove City kicked off and on the first play from scrimmage Robison scampered 75 yards for a touchdown.
 Sterrett was successful on the goal kick after.
 Grove City kicked off again and the WUP offense steadily advanced the ball down the field and Weber ultimately took it into the end zone from one yard out.
 Sterrett's kick after failed.
 Grove City recovered a WUP fumble but could not move the ball offensively and punted the ball back to the WUP offense.
 The first half then came to an end with the score 11–0 in favor of WUP.

 The rain intensified in the second half and made play even more difficult.
-The Grove City eleven was unable to generate any offense, but the WUP offense managed to score one more touchdown late in the half on a Robinson two-yard plunge to make the final score 16–0.
+The Grove City eleven was unable to generate any offense, but the WUP offense managed to score one more touchdown late in the half on a Robison two-yard plunge to make the final score 16–0.

-The WUP lineup for the game against Grove City was Chester Fisher (left end), William Mitchell (left tackle), Walter Stifel (left guard), James Chessrown (center), Weber (right guard), Malcolm McConnell (right tackle), Victor King (right end), William Cullers (quarterback), John Crooks (left halfback), Fred Robinson (right halfback), and William Sterrett (fullback).
+The WUP lineup for the game against Grove City was Chester Fisher (left end), William Mitchell (left tackle), Walter Stifel (left guard), James Chessrown (center), Weber (right guard), Malcolm McConnell (right tackle), Victor King (right end), William Cullers (quarterback), John Crooks (left halfback), Fred Robison (right halfback), and William Sterrett (fullback).
 Substitutions for the second half were : John Martin for William Mitchell at left tackle, William Mitchell for Malcolm McConnell at right tackle and Emmett Bates for Victor King at right end.